lluppesms/azdo.cicd.course/Labs/lab2/lab2.md

 <!-- ------------------------------------------------------------------------------------------ -->
 ---

-## 2.3 Splitting the Pipeline into Stages
+## Exercise 2.3: Splitting the Pipeline into Stages

 Now that we had a quick intro into jobs we'll now continue with stages.